giantswarm/docs/src/content/support/p1-process/index.md

 ### Monitoring

-Once the fix or workaround has been implemented, we communicate with the customer and move to a monitoring phase, where we stay in stand-by keeping an eye on the metrics and communication channel to confirm there is no regression.
-We leave the incident in this state for some time, which could be a day or two, till we agree with the customer there is no regression.
+Once the fix or workaround has been implemented, we communicate with the customer and move to a monitoring phase, where we stay in standby, keeping an eye on the metrics and communication channel to confirm there is no regression.
+We leave the incident in this state for some time, which could be a day or two, until we agree with the customer there is no regression.

 ### Closing up

 When we close the incident the work is not yet finished.
-We write down a [PostMortem](https://docs.giantswarm.io/support/overview/#postmortem-process) document to detail all information collected through the incident and share with the customer.
-We usually create follow ups that convert in tickets to our product teams so we can improve our service and avoid same mistake twice.
+We create a [PostMortem](https://docs.giantswarm.io/support/overview/#postmortem-process) document to detail all information collected during the incident and share with the customer.
+Any remaining follow-up items are converted to tickets for our product teams so we can improve our service and avoid making the same mistake twice.

 ## More info